AvneeshSarwate/browser_drawn_projections/README.md

+**Documentation in progress, bugs guaranteed**

 #### This is a collection of utility libraries for creative coding, with a focus on making audio-visual synchronicity easier to coordinate

 The goal is to build several different interoperable utilites rather than a top down framework.
 Ideally, each utility should be small and independent enough that an end-user can go in and understand the entire codebase and be able to modify it if it doesn't meet their needs.
-Practically, this leads to the current soft goal of keeping each utility < 1000 lines, and judicisously leveraging established third party libraries to tackle thorny problems in each utility.
+Practically, this leads to the current soft goal of keeping each utility < 1000 lines, and judiciously leveraging established third party libraries to tackle thorny problems in each utility.

 When wrapping an existing library with a utility, we aim to simplyify but not hide the usage of the underlying library.
 This means that the utility should be a thin wrapper around the library, and the end user should be able to access the underlying library if they need to.
 This is in contrast to a framework, which may hide the underlying library and provide a new API.

-For example, several of the graphics utilities are built on top of three.js, and the end user should be able to access the three.js scene and camera if they need to.
+For example, several of the graphics utilities are built on top of `three.js`, and the end user should be able to access the three.js scene and camera if they need to.

-the directory `src/sketches` contains a few examples of how to use the utilities.
+The directory `src/sketches` contains a few examples of how to use the utilities.
 The overarching site is built using [Vue](https://vuejs.org/).
 Each sketch is a self-contained example with it's own state management and UI.
+The sketches are running live at https://avneeshsarwate-webart.netlify.app/, though some of the music sketches use hardcoded virutal MIDI port names to communicate with a local VST host.

 #### The utilities so far